Sharing is caring!

 • If I felt hungry during the “off” times, I’d have more broth and add “fillers” to the broth like: coconut oil, olive oil, or Ghee butter.

 • More than anything, I’d listen to my body.
-If something felt really off, then I would stop the fast ASAP.
+If something felt really off and the side effects were plentiful, then I would stop the fast ASAP.

-• Personally, if I was really hungry, then I’d sip and enjoy as much broth with fat per “meal” and then continue letting my digestive system rest for at least 90-120 minutes (remember, keep loving on the MMC action).
+• Personally, if the hunger pangs were strong, then I’d sip and enjoy as much broth with fat per “meal” and then continue letting my digestive system rest for at least 90-120 minutes (remember, keep loving on the MMC action).

 • By ending the broths at 6pm and not consuming them again until at least 7am the next day, I am getting a full 13 hours fast.
 As a woman, I believe this is optimal time.
 Remember, if you work with your doctor, you can do more or less than that.